CIRENCESTER

 "The Future of HS2"

-Douglas will look at the origins of the decision to build HS2, then consider the amazing engineering challenges that are being met.
+Douglas looked at the origins of the decision to build HS2, then considered the amazing engineering challenges that are being met.
 The entire project is in the hands of the politicians, of course, and the hope is that after all the truncation there still is a useful railway being built.

 • Friday 3rd November - Chris Smith